gardener-attic/image-vector/docs/imagevector_cd_overwrite.md

 Generic images are images that do not directly result in a resource.
 They will be matched with another component descriptor that actually defines the images.
-The other component descriptor MUST have the "imagevector.gardener.cloud/name" label in order to be matched.
+The other component descriptor MUST have the extraIdentity "imagevector-gardener-cloud+repository" in order to be matched.

 <pre>
 meta: